 – if you’re in a relationship or if you’re married, don’t forget your friends.
 Your friends, not the couple’s friends.
 Don’t let your partner have control over your whole time.
 The more diverse will your social field be, the more diversity you will have to balance the need for certainty that you get from a stable relationship.

 – when traveling somewhere long distance, use a night route and sleep during it.
-Get some sleeping pills (I recommend valerian, it’s natural), drink some calming tea and use that time smart!
-Or, if you really can’t sleep, get some books to read or some audio training to listen.
+Get some sleeping pills (I recommend valerian, it’s natural), drink some calming tea, and use that time smart!
+Or, if you really can’t sleep, get some books to read or some audio training to listen to.